Brand Storytelling: The Secret to Finding Your Audience

 Televerde has challenged the narrative that convicts can’t be trusted to do important work.
 They have thrown down the gauntlet for traditional business and said, in effect, “You can grow a business, grow people, and make the world a better place.
 The three are not mutually exclusive.”

 Other companies are working on changing the status quo: engaging employees and challenging traditional notions regarding customer service and employee training.
 Others still were actively partnered with charities and their communities so that every business success was success for all.
 Every one of them has a story to tell.

-I began wondering about the excuses I make in my little, myopic world.
+I began wondering about the excuses I make in my little, myopic world, whether I was storytelling or just living my life.
 Could my efforts make a difference, too?
 And while I’ve always believed in second chances for the formerly incarcerated, my attitude was not nearly as positive and progressive as Televerde’s.
 I also questioned my own place in the business world.
 I’ve been a solopreneur at best and have never had an eye on the C-level executive suite.
 But does that mean I can’t have an impact?
 As one leadership consultant told me, “We’re all leaders in a way.
 And leaders serve.”

 My investor friend?
 I ran into him again on the final day.

 “Do you still think this might be bullshit?”
 I asked jokingly.